 WQ EQUIPMENT ID: Each meter will be given a three-digit WQ (water quality) meter ID number.
 This number should be etched on the meter housing.
 If your meter does not have a WQ#, contact the Quality Assurance Officer and/or the Monitoring Coordinator immediately.
 Record these numbers in the blanks provided.
-These numbers will be used to track the performance of the meter.
+These numbers will be used to track the performance of the instance, general weather conditions in the vicinity of the sample location over the past week or so, and major changes in land use need to be recorded.
+In addition, any information pertaining to QA/QC procedures must be reported.
+Particular problems associated with a meter, corrective actions performed, calibrations, and any other information deemed important should be recorded.